variantstudios/wisdomwaysacupuncture.com/_posts/2016-11-28-candida-why-this-diagnosis-is-not-helpful-for-successful-acupuncture-treatment.md

 Just like the first patient, giving a treatment to “kill” the candida would have been useless.

 We had to calm her stress, heal her digestion, and cool her heat.
-Just like the first patient, these strategies resulted in successful treatment, so that she too dropped the topic of candida all together.
+Just like the first patient again, these strategies resulted in successful treatment, so that she too dropped the topic of candida all together.

 ### Are you ready for a new approach to your candida?